dandokku/datafinance/README.md

 }
 ```

-## What I Learned
+## Lessons Learned

-1. **Thinking in Utilities**: Shifting from semantic CSS to utility classes
+1. **Think in utilities** – Forget writing `.btn {}` and start thinking in building blocks.
-2. **Rapid Prototyping**: How quickly I could build UI without writing CSS
+2. **Prototyping speed** – It’s like wireframing directly in code.
-3. **Responsive Patterns**: Mobile-first workflow with breakpoint prefixes
+3. **Responsive flow** – Mobile-first actually feels natural now.
-4. **Performance**: How Tailwind purges unused CSS
+4. **Smaller builds** – PurgeCSS is built-in, so no CSS bloat.
-5. **Limitations**: When to use @apply vs. components
+5. **When to @apply** – Sometimes you still want reusable styles.

 ## Getting Started

-1. Install dependencies:
+1. Install deps:

    ```bash
    npm install
    ```

-2. Run development server:
+2. Start dev mode:

    ```bash
    npm start
    ```

-3. Build for production:
+3. Build for prod:

    ```bash
    npm run build
    ```

-## Conclusion
+## Wrap-Up

-This project was an excellent way to practice Tailwind CSS in a real React application.
-The utility-first approach significantly sped up my development process while maintaining clean, consistent styling.
-I'm excited to continue exploring Tailwind's capabilities in future projects!
+This was a fun first run with Tailwind + React.
+Utility classes made styling faster, cleaner, and way less annoying.
+I’ll definitely be using it in future projects, especially for quick MVPs and prototypes.